 Of course, to save time and money, it’s essential that any online benefits management system can manage multiple applications.
 In other words, your global benefits administration technology must allow for the setup of APIs so that existing systems such as payroll can be integrated, and multiple applications can “talk” to each other while being managed from a single source.

-Automation and integration of existing systems helps reduce administration, as does enabling employees to enrol in their preferred benefits directly in their portal.
+Automation and integration of existing systems helps reduce administration, as does enabling employees to enroll in their preferred benefits directly inside their benefits platform.
 What’s more, automated benefits processing leads to better governance in how companies manage and track data, thus reducing data compliance risks such as GDPR.

 How Much Time Can Automation Save?